temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 You could just dictate the choice of IDE and move on, leaving a part of the team delighted and the other team members disgruntled.
 Again not a sound strategy for building a smoothly functioning team.

+Presented here are four strategies that you can use in diferent scenarios for making decisions as a team and a team leader.

+### Team Vote Strategy
-In cases like this a team vote is often the best way to resolve an issue.
+In cases of personal preference like outlined above a team vote is often the best way to resolve an issue.
 Here are the steps:

-### Team Vote Strategy
 - Call a brief (<1hr) meeting to: 'Make a team decision on xyz'
   - Ask team members to prepare their arguments ahead of time in written form on your 'Decisions' Wiki page (you have one don't you?)
   - Provide a time limited session (5 minutes perhaps) for each team member to present their arguments in concise fashion